 As of 1 April 2013, DHPs cannot be made for council tax.
 There is a separate hardship scheme for this.

-Applications for a DHP will only be considered where the customer is entitled to either housing benefit and there is a shortfall between the customer’s housing benefit and contractual rent (less all ineligible service charges) or they are in Universal Credit and they are experiencing financial difficulties or they require financial assistance in moving to new accommodation i.e. rent deposit.
+Applications for a DHP will only be considered where the customer is entitled to either housing benefit and there is a shortfall between the customer’s housing benefit and contractual rent (less all ineligible service charges) or they are in receipt of housing costs in their Universal Credit payment and they are experiencing financial difficulties or they require financial assistance in moving to new accommodation i.e. rent deposit.

 Please see the DHP policy which will show you how we calculate a payment and who is eligible: